 What is the Difference Between a Rock and a Mineral?

 According to the USGS website, “A mineral is a naturally occurring inorganic element or compound having an orderly internal structure and characteristic chemical composition, crystal form, and physical properties”.
-“A. . .
+“A rock is an aggregate of one or more mineral, or a body of undifferentiated mineral matter”.
+For more information about rocks and minerals, be sure. . .
 Read More